Alan's Morel & Ramp Tour

 The late George Stuart, a former editor at National Geographic and perhaps the most prominent Mayan scholar in the world, lived nearby.
 He said that the pre-Cherokee indigenous people of the area, known to archeologists as the “Pisgah People,” chose as their summer grounds this very cove.
 Old growth surveyor Josh Kelly asserts that this land, abounding in trillium, bloodroot, bellwort, violets, wild turkey, bobcat, bear, and coyote, is some of the richest he has seen anywhere in the region.

-The hike into this hidden sanctuary is moderate, climbing 1000 feet up a gentle slope for about half a mile.
-Please plan on at least a five-hour trip (with an optional picnic, or bring a bag lunch).
 Participants will not be blindfolded on the approach, but those who attempt to return on their own risk getting lost, prosecuted, eaten by bears, or shot.

 |blue humpback blister beetle